There are important distinctions between enlightenment and enchantment. Find out where you are on this continuum of awareness.

 On the continuum of awareness, enlightenment would be at the top.
 It is characterized by clarity of thought.
 At the bottom would be our enchanting state of self-hypnosis.
 It is characterized by the supremacy of faith in mythology and denial of facts.
 Thinking is overshadowed and clouded by religious, ethnic, and gender bias and prejudice.

-Enchantment versus enlightenment is a battle of perception.
+Enlightenment and enchantment come from different points of perception.
 Organized religion drives the cultural narrative.
 So, it uses the term enlightenment in an attempt to skew its meaning to fit its paradigm.
 People follow a religion thinking it will lead them to some kind of enlightenment.
 But, what they are doing is exposing themselves to groupthink manipulation.
 Religion becomes their identity and they protect with any means.

 Identify Your State of Mind